4/29/2025

 speaker

-Adam Crowell
+Adam Kroll

 I appreciate the color there.
 Maybe a question for Al on expenses.
-Are you still expecting the low double-digit growth year over year implying that core expenses remain relatively stable around the 1Q or run rate for the year?
+Are you still expecting the low double-digit growth year over year, implying that core expenses remain relatively stable around the 1Q? or run rate for the year?

 speaker